phil-opp/blog_os/blog/content/second-edition/posts/02-minimal-rust-kernel/index.md

 ### Installing Rust Nightly
 Rust has three release channels: _stable_, _beta_, and _nightly_.
 The Rust Book explains the difference between these channels really well, so take a minute and [check it out](https://doc.rust-lang.org/book/appendix-07-nightly-rust.html#choo-choo-release-channels-and-riding-the-trains).
 For building an operating system we will need some experimental features that are only available on the nightly channel, so we need to install a nightly version of Rust.

 To manage Rust installations I highly recommend [rustup].
 It allows you to install nightly, beta, and stable compilers side-by-side and makes it easy to update them.
-With rustup you can use a nightly compiler for the current directory by running `rustup override add nightly`.
+With rustup you can use a nightly compiler for the current directory by running `rustup override set nightly`.
 Alternatively, you can add a file called `rust-toolchain` with the content `nightly` to the project's root directory.
 You can check that you have a nightly version installed by running `rustc --version`: The version number should contain `-nightly` at the end.

 [rustup]: https://www.rustup.rs/